farreltr/OneLastSunset/Assets/Dialogue System/Third Party Support/Adventure Creator/Example/_README.txt

 /*
-Make sure to read _README_FIRST_IMPORTANT.txt in the folder above this one.
+Make sure to read _README_FIRST_IMPORTANT.txt in the folder above this one before trying to play the example scene.

+When you import Adventure Creator, the default manager settings are set to the Demo scene's managers.
+If you need to set AC's manager settings back to the Demo scene, inspect Assets/AdventureCreator/Demo/ManagerPackage.
+In the Inspector view, click on "Assign managers".
+Then you can play the example scene in this folder.

 This folder contains a modified version of Adventure Creator's Demo scene that replaces the AC conversation "IntroConv" with a Dialogue System equivalent.